renanbet/medical-procedures-client/README.md

-# medical-procedures-client
+# Medical procedures client

-## Instruções em
+## More instructions

 https://github.com/renanbet/medical-procedures-compose

-## O app
+## The app

-- Angular
+- Angular 9
-- Framework do angular para desenvolvimento @angular/cli
+- Create with @angular/cli
-- Testes unitários com o Karma e Jasmine
+- Unit tests with Karma and Jasmine
-- Controle de estados ngRx
+- Application state control with ngRx